osu-cs340-ecampus/nodejs-starter-app/README.md

 ## Text Editior

 Text Editors are like clothes.
 Everyone has their preferences.
 I prefer VS Code so this guide will be built using that editor.
 You can use what you please.
-Atom, Sublime, Notepad, Vim, eMacs or even Notepad are completely acceptable.
+Atom, Sublime, Vim, eMacs or even Notepad are completely acceptable.
 We just need to be able to edit our code.

 ## Browser